 When you hop over to a foreign country, you just wanna grab a cold one, right?
 Meet up with some cool kids that probably won’t steal your passport or leave you tied to a flag pole or anything?

-Dude.
-This story.
-Prepare for epic-ness.
 This story is one of my favorites, and the inspiration for my kick ass mountain tattoo.
-I’ve been asked many times what the tat symbolizes, and I always have the same response.

 Shortly after one arrives in Iceland, one realizes a simple truth: food is really f$%#ing expensive.

 When I visited Jökulsárlón Glacier Bay in southeastern Iceland, there happened to be a lot of glaciers.
-Also, a ridiculously sleepy walrus passed out on the beach snoring.
+There was also ridiculously sleepy walrus passed out on the beach.

 When I first arrived in Reykjavik, I had no idea how much Icelanders loved dried fish.
 The night we flew in, we went to a local grocery store since it was the only thing that was open.